trstlabs/intento-integration-hub/streamswap/README.md

 ## ✨ Idea: Early Pledge Unlocks DCA

 Participants who **pledge early** (e.g. 50 ATOM or 200 USDC) before a stream starts unlock the ability to **DCA into the stream**.
 Once unlocked, these participants can continue to add funds gradually over time, as the sale progresses.
-They would receive the benefit of **purchasing tokens at different price points**, which helps mitigate risk from potential price fluctuations during the stream.
+They get the benefit of **purchasing tokens at different price points**, mitigating risk from price swings during the stream.

 ### **Unique Value Proposition:**

-This approach is valuable both for the stream owner and for the participants.
-Here's why:
+This approach is valuable both for stream owners and participants:

 #### **For Stream Owners:**